NexPlayer/Android-SDK/advanced.md

 > **Note** Speed Control is an optional feature.
 This method makes it possible to allow users to adjust the playback speed of content, from a quarter of the original speed to double speed, by changing the value of the parameter fPlaySeed.
 For example, to play content at half-speed,fPlaySeedshould be set to 0.5

-This method doesn’t work if it is called when NexPlayer™ is stopped.
+This method doesn’t work if it is called when NexPlayer is stopped.

 **Parameters**